RobbieDeegan/Data-Rep-and-Querying-Project/README.md

 This webapp will generate a password with a random amount of characters between 6 and 20 which will include numbers, letters(upper and lower case) and other ascii characters.
 It will also save all passwords generated to a database and display them all in the web app.

 ### How to run the application
+Clone the files or download the zip file to your machine.

 The application is written using the [Flask](http://flask.pocoo.org/) library in [Python 3](https://www.python.org).
 Both must be installed to run the project.